The Mayo Clinic Diet: A weight-loss program for life

 Most people can lose weight on almost any diet plan that restricts calories — at least in the short term.
 The goal of the Mayo Clinic Diet is to help you keep weight off permanently by making smarter food choices, learning how to manage setbacks and changing your lifestyle.

 In general, losing weight by following a healthy, nutritious diet — such as the Mayo Clinic Diet — can reduce your risk of weight-related health problems, such as diabetes, heart disease, high blood pressure and sleep apnea.
 If you already have any of these conditions, they may be improved dramatically if you lose weight, regardless of the diet plan you follow.

 The Mayo Clinic Diet is generally safe for most adults.
 It does encourage unlimited amounts of vegetables and fruits.
-For most people, eating lots of fruits and vegetables is a good thing.
-However, if you aren't used to this, you may experience minor, temporary changes in digestion as your body adjusts to this new way of eating.
+For most people, eating lots of fruits and vegetables is a good thing — these foods provide your body with important nutrients and fiber.
+However, if you aren't used to having fiber in your diet, you may experience minor, temporary changes in digestion, such as intestinal gas, as your body adjusts to this new way of eating.